lakinducker/moleculeDirective/README.md

 ## Synopsis

-This shows examples of molecule structures.
+This shows examples of molecular structures.

 ## Installation